Faculty and Staff Directory

 Office #: Mundelein 905

-Dr. Dunn's current research focuses on an investigation of the art patronage of women in 17th century Rome, with particular emphasis on the role of nuns as patrons.
-Recent projects have examined the patronage of thechurch of St. Lucia in Selci in Rome, the role of conventual architecture in the construction of gender, and the dynamics of family networks in convent patronage.
-She has published extensively on art patronage and gender in Renaissance and Baroque Italy, especially 17th century Rome.
+Professor Dunn's current research focuses on an investigation of the art patronage of women in 17th century Rome, with particular emphasis on the role of nuns as patrons.
+Her projects have examined the patronage at specific Roman convents, the role of conventual architecture in the construction of gender, iconographic themes in art commissioned by nus and the construction of identity, the dynamics of family networks in convent patronage, nuns and intermediary agents, and convents within the urban fabric of Rome.
+She has published extensively on art patronage and gender in Renaissance and Baroque Italy, especially 17th century Rome and participated in numerous international conferences.

-Dr. Dunn loves going to Rome to study art, do research, enjoy good food, and experience the vibrancy of life in the eternal city.
+Professor Dunn loves going to Rome and other centers in Italy to do research, study art, enjoy good food, and experience the vibrancy of Italian life.

 Ph.D., University of Chicago